rubocop/ruby-style-guide/README.md

 * <a name="double-colons"></a>
     Use `::` only to reference constants(this includes classes and modules) and constructors (like `Array()` or `Nokogiri::HTML()`).
-    Never use `::` for regular method invocation.
+    Do not use `::` for regular method invocation.
 <sup>[[link](#double-colons)]</sup>

   ```Ruby